Cocoa: Co-Planning and Co-Execution with AI Agents: Lab Study Results

 \section{Lab Study Results}

 A high-level overview of participants' interactions with \system and the baseline is depicted in Figure \ref{fig:timestamps-vis}.
 In both conditions, output inspection occupied the most time out of the coded interactions, but was lengthier in the baseline than \system (54.1\% vs. 33.6\% of the approximately 25-minute session).
 A paired t-test found this difference to be significant ($t(15) = 3.95, p < 0.001$).
 Participants also engaged in co-execution in \system significantly more often than the closest equivalent interaction---output editing via prompting---in the baseline (15.2\% vs. 3.1\%, $t(15) = 4.29, p < 0.001$).
 They spent slightly more time on co-planning (21.5\% vs. 17.4\%), although this was not significant ($t(15) = 1.01, p = 0.33$).
 Our analysis indicates that, when provided with more affordances to interactively modify the agent's outputs, users will take advantage of those opportunities for active engagement and shift away from passive output consumption.
+That is, users could \textbf{interleave co-planning and co-execution to steer the agent through tighter feedback loops}, rather than relying on slower cycles of trial-and-error prompting and output inspection.